 San Diego Property Management Fees at RentSimpli

 Our fee structure at RentSimpli is pretty easy for our real estate investors and owners to follow.
-We charge a $600 marketing fee.
+We charge $395 for vacancy marketing.
 This covers the costs of advertising your property with great pictures, online resources, and showing capabilities.
 We won’t take half or all of your first month’s rent just to cover the costs of placing a tenant.
-It’s a simple $600 fee to market your vacant property.
+It’s a simple $395 charge to market your vacant property.

 This is what has worked well for our investors and owners in San Diego, La Mesa, El Cajon, Chula Vista, Santee, Rancho Bernardo, Escondido, Fallbrook, Temecula, Murrieta.
 If you have any additional questions about San Diego property management fees, please don’t hesitate to contact us at RentSimpli.